YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/ydk/errors/error_invalid_argument.rst

 YCPPInvalidArgumentError
 ========================

-.. cpp:namespace:: ydk

-.. cpp:class:: YCPPInvalidArgumentError : public YCPPError
+.. cpp:class:: ydk::YCPPInvalidArgumentError : public YCPPError

     Use the msg for the error.